Abel-Laroussi/Pascal_Projects/Hangman_Game/README.md

 - [x] Check if letter wrote by user is in the word

-- [ ] Handle multiple letter in the same word
+- [x] Handle multiple letter in the same word

+- [x] Handle lose condition

 - [ ] Handle win condition